open-policy-agent/opa/docs/README.md

 Note: You may need to adjust the `URL` (host and/or port) depending on the environment.
 For OSX and Windows the host might need to be `host.docker.internal` instead of `localhost`.

-> This link checker will work on best with Netlify previews!
+> This link checker will work best with Netlify previews!
 Just point it at the preview URL instead of the local server.
   The "pretty url" feature seems to work best when deployed, running locally may result in erroneous links.

 ## Live Code Blocks